SAP/node-rfc/doc/usage.md

 The `client` connection parameters are required for RFM function definition retrival, just like in Client scenario.

-The `gateway` parameters are for the NodeJS server regitration in ABAP system.
+The `gateway` parameters are for the Node.js server regitration in ABAP system.

 ```ini
 DEST=client